MaironW/entertainment-wave-2021/README.md

 ```
 cp -r wave/script wave/playlist build-wave-Desktop-Debug/
 ```
-Here you can already run ./wave and see the menu screen.
+Here you can already run `./wave` and see the menu screen.

+## Directories

+By default, I've mounted my USB stick on `/media/usb_device` with folders `mtv` and `vhs`.
+If you use the same path, everything should work fine.

+However, if your media is stored on another directory, it would be a good idea to change/remove the [line 4 on /utils/bootrun.sh](https://github.com/MaironW/entertainment-wave-2021/blob/d1dbef0a7153f674cfe4f1f06a3e976688047104/utils/bootrun.sh#L4) as well as change the path on files [MTV.qml](https://github.com/MaironW/entertainment-wave-2021/blob/master/wave/qml/MTV.qml) and [VHS.qml](https://github.com/MaironW/entertainment-wave-2021/blob/master/wave/qml/VHS.qml).

+After the change on the QML files, go to `build-wave-Desktop-Debug/` and run `make` to compile the application.

+Note: this is just an ugly workaround.
+My goal is to make this step easier in the future without the needing of changing source code and recompiling.

 ## Spotify-tui and Spotifyd